Glooring/youtube-converter/README.md

 - **Simple link to audio**: Download an audio file (MP3) from a YouTube video.
 - **Simple link to video**: Download the preferred resolution video from a YouTube video link.
 - **Playlist link**: Download an entire YouTube playlist as either audio or video, with videos in the highest available resolution.
+A list of all YouTube links and titles will be generated in the same folder where the files are downloaded.

    #### Example Screenshot:
    <img src="screenshots/gui_home.png" width="260">